About John Stillwell

 Now I'm back to a small shop with a few finely tuned tools.
 Again I'm doing what I love to do best, making beautiful things out of wood.

-I first picked up a Native American style flute about fifteen years ago.
+I first picked up a Native American style flute over 25 years ago.

 It was a simple bamboo affair.
 This Love flute didn't sound very good.
 But, I didn't know any better so it sounded fine to me.
 Music started coming out of that flute.
 Very simple at first, but they were lovely sounds that stirred my heart.
 My fingers began to enjoy dancing on the holes and I got better.
 Soon I was looking for a better Native American style flute, and then another flute after that.
 I was on a quest for that really sweet sound.
 Finally, Spirit led me to Clint Carlyle, the man who would become my teacher.
 Clint had been making flutes for a long time.
 He and his wife were deeply connected to Native American culture and the Sundance festival.
 He would make dozens of flutes, take to the Sundance and gift them to the People.
 His Native American style flutes and his teaching inspired me to begin making flutes of my own.

 My first few Love flutes were tentative affairs made with rather primitive tools.